-I don’t actually have gravel in my aquarium or quarantine tank, I have a deep sand bed in my display tank and a bare bottom in my QT, so I feel a little strange calling it a gravel vacuum, but I believe that to be the most popular term for this piece of equipment, so I’m going to stick with it.
+I don’t actually have gravel in my aquarium or quarantine tank, I have a deep sand bed in my display tank and a bare bottom in my QT, so I feel a little strange calling it a gravel vacuum, or an aquarium gravel cleaner,but I believe that to be the most popular term for this piece of equipment, so I’m going to stick with it.

-The first model I checked out was the Python No Spill Clean and Fill Aquarium Maintenance System
+The first model I checked out was the Python No Spill Clean and Fill Aquarium Maintenance System.
+On the surface, this looked like the easiest way to change out aquarium water and clean your tank, but will it hold up to the scrutiny?

 Python No Spill Clean and Fill Aquarium Maintenance System